dojot/dojot/connector/mqtt/vernemq/README.md

 Environment variables mentioned above are more described in [here](./vernemq)

-## How to connect a device with the IoTAgent-MQTT with Security (via TLS)
+## How to connect a device with the IoT-Agent-MQTT with mutual TLS

 ### **Prerequisites**

 - Create a device in Dojot and get a tenant and a device ID.
 - Install [openssl](https://www.openssl.org/), [jq](https://stedolan.github.io/jq/) and [cURL](https://curl.haxx.se/).

-NOTE: Ports and address may change depending on the deployment
+NOTE: Ports and addresses may change depending on the deployment

 Environment variables